apneadiving/waterfall/README.md

 When logic is complicated, waterfalls show their true power and let you write intention revealing code.
 Above all they excel at chaining services.

-General presentation blog post there: [Chain services objects like a boss](https://medium.com/p/chain-service-objects-like-a-boss-35d0b83606ab).
+General presentation blog post there: [Chain services objects like a boss](https://medium.com/p/chain-service-objects-like-a-boss-35d0b83606ab) and upcoming book: [the Unhappy path](https://leanpub.com/the-unhappy-path)

 #### Overview